 NEW Lightly now has integrated support for active learning in combination with the Lightly platform.
 Use the open-source framework to create embeddings of your unlabeled data and combine them with model predictions to select the most valueable samples for labeling.
-Check it out here: Tutorial 3: Active learning with kNN
+Check it out here: Tutorial 4: Active Learning using Detectron2 on Comma10k

 The figure below shows an overview of the different used by the ligthly PIP package and a schema of how they interact.
 The expressions in bold are explained further below.

 The collate function is the place where lightly applies augmentations which are crucial for self-supervised learning.
 You can use our pre-defined augmentations or write your own ones.
 For more information, check out Advanced and